 The format was relatively constant throughout the history of the show.
 The matches were largely non-competitive, pitting a main event star (or a new star needing a ‘push’) against a lower card wrestler.
 I think the term ‘jobber’ is very disrespectful.
 Even the term ‘enhancement talent’ rings hollow to me.
 All of these men were WRESTLERS.
 Each had a job to do, and they all did their jobs extraordinarily well.

 Interviews were an integral part of the show.
 Usually, the villains came out first.
-Their role was to look menacing while one of the managers’ triumvirate (Captain Lou Albano, Classy Freddie Blassie, and The Grand Wizard) did most of the talking.
+Their role was to look menacing while one of the managers’ triumvirate (Captain Lou Albano, Classy Freddie Blassie, and The Grand Wizard of Wrestling) did most of the talking.
 When the menacing-looking villain was done looking menacing, and his loquacious manager had sufficiently outlined their diabolical plans, the humble yet confident babyface had his turn.
 He assured the fans that no matter how many men that villain had defeated and hurt and how bleak the outcome looked, justice would prevail, and good would triumph over evil.

 The purpose of the matches and the interviews were identical: to generate interest in the upcoming Madison Square Garden card (or Boston Garden, Baltimore Civic Center, etc.)